Honda e reliability & safety

 Honda e reliability & problems

-There’s too little data on the Honda e to judge accurately how reliable it'll be, but Honda has a great reputation for dependability as a brand; it was ranked seventh out of 30 manufacturers surveyed in our sister title Auto Express' 2020 Driver Power owner survey.
+There’s too little data on the Honda e to judge accurately how reliable it'll be, but Honda has a great reputation for dependability as a brand; it was ranked seventh out of 30 manufacturers surveyed in the 2020 Driver Power owner survey.

 The Honda e gets an impressive array of safety equipment, including a semi-autonomous driving mode that combines lane-keeping assistance and adaptive cruise control to help take the stress out of heavy traffic and motorway driving.